YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 ``YDB_TP_RESTART`` — Code returned to YottaDB by an application function that packages a transaction to indicate that it wishes YottaDB to restart the transaction, or by a YottaDB function invoked within a transaction to its caller that the database engine has detected that it will be unable to commit the transaction and will need to restart.
-Application code designed to be executed within a transaction should be written to recognize this return code and in turn return to the YottaDB `ydb_tp_s()`_ invocation from which it was called.
+Application code designed to be executed within a transaction should be written to recognize this return code and in turn perform any cleanup required and return to the YottaDB `ydb_tp_s()`_ invocation from which it was called.
 See `Transaction Processing`_ for a discussion of restarts.

-``YDB_TP_ROLLBACK`` — Code returned to YottaDB by an application function that packages a transaction, and in turn returned to the caller indicating that the transaction should not be committed.
+``YDB_TP_ROLLBACK`` — Code returned to YottaDB by an application function that packages a transaction, and in turn returned to the caller indicating that the transaction was committed.

 .. _error return code: